equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

 Transparency in democratic institutions isn’t a “nice to have”.
-If it costs more for the public to get reasonable detail of the plan they need to judge, then surely those are basic, core costs of business.
+If it costs more for the public to get reasonable detail of the plan they need to judge, then surely those are basic, core costs.
 They might actually find that transparency enables locals to better direct resources, saving resources and increasing effectiveness.